 The traditional full-sized spinning wheel — historically associated almost exclusively with women — was the basis of industrial machines such as the spinning jenny (1746) and the spinning mule (1779), which acted as catalysts for the Industrial Revolution in Britain.
 These new inventions, coupled with laws such as the Calico Acts, protected British textile manufacturers from the competition from Indian fabrics, until machine-made fabric was able to dominate the market in the nineteenth century.
 This industrialisation of British textile production was coordinated with its deindustrialisation in India.
 Following colonial expansion in the late eighteenth century, the British East India Company turned the subcontinent into a source of cheap raw materials such as unprocessed cotton to be spun and woven in Britain.
 The finished textiles were imported into India and sold to (typically middle- and upper-class) consumers, replacing hitherto domestically produced goods, and thereby impacting both the textile economy and fashion in the subcontinent.

-The charkha became the symbol of the Swadeshi movement led by Gandhi in 1905.
+The charkha became the symbol of the Swadeshi movement, started in 1905 and later brought into greater prominence by Gandhi.
 The movement called for the rejection of foreign-made goods, especially textiles, in favour of indigenous industries and self-reliance.
 The charkha represented the assertion of an Indian way of life and a counter to the mechanisation that led to the ruin of India’s textile industry.
 The charkha soon became closely associated with Gandhi himself, with his insistence on spinning cotton regularly as a patriotic as well as symbolic act.
 He also gifted a portable charkha to the American missionary Reverend Floyd A Puffer who was working for the poor in India at the time, after using it during one of his sentences at Yerawada Jail (1932–33).
 The historical artefact resurfaced decades later when it was placed on auction by British auction house Mullock’s in 2013 and 2014.
 However, due to a conflicting claim to the portable charkha by Puffer’s daughter, it was not sold despite securing bids well over the estimated range on both occasions.

 Featuring frequently in imagery of the freedom struggle, in 1921 the charkha was adopted as the central emblem for the flag of the Provisional Government of Free India.
 Even though the symbol was later reduced to a single central wheel, representing the Ashokan chakra, the charkha remains associated with the Indian flag today.
 Modernist artists such as MF Husain and Jamini Roy have also used the nationalist symbol in their work, usually as a representation of rural life and the labour of traditional art forms.